antzm/data-science/excel-intro.md

 Whenever though the format used by Excel is 1,23 then obviously the CSV files cannont have the comma as a seperator because the comma is already being used in the decimal numbers.
 In this case, Excel uses the semicolon to separate the values in the CSV files.

+## Date format

+Excel accepts dates starting from 1/1/1900 and stores them as integer numbers.
+The date 1/1/1900 corresponds to 1 and every date since then is stored as an integet number that shows how many days have passed since 1/1/1900.

+Dates before 1/1/1900 are stored as text.

+## Time format

+Excel saves the time as a decimal number between 0 and 1 and this applies regardless if the time is expressed as hours:minutes or as hours:minutes:seconds.

+## Date and Time format

+Combining date and time into a single cell, means that this foramt is stored as a decimal number.
+The integer part of the number shows the date while the decimal part shows the time.

+In this case, removing the decimal part we get the date, while removing the integer part we get the time.